jmcourt/PANTHEON/README.md

   * scipy
   * sys
   * warnings
 * You must have the 'fkeyprint' and 'make\_se' tools from [HEASARC](http://heasarc.gsfc.nasa.gov/ftools/)'s FTOOLS package in order to use _Xte GoodXenon-Extractor_.
-If you do not intend to work with XTE _GoodXenon_ files, or want to select the files manually, no HEASARC products are required.
+If you do not intend to work with XTE _GoodXenon_ files, or want to select and make the files manually, no HEASARC products are required.

 _____
 ##2.
 Overview